-\ The benefits and costs are calculated for products shipped in 2013-2045 for the furnace standards and in 2015-2045 for the central air conditioner and heat pump standards.
+The benefits and costs are calculated for products shipped in 2013-2045 for the furnace standards and in 2015-2045 for the central air conditioner and heat pump standards.

-\\ The Primary, Low, and High Estimates utilize forecasts of energy prices and housing starts from the AEO2010 Reference case, Low Economic Growth case, and High Economic Growth case, respectively.
+The Primary, Low, and High Estimates utilize forecasts of energy prices and housing starts from the AEO2010 Reference case, Low Economic Growth case, and High Economic Growth case, respectively.
 In addition, the Low estimate uses incremental product costs that reflects constant prices (no learning rate) for product prices, and the High estimate uses incremental product costs that reflects a declining trend (high learning rate) for product prices.
-The derivation and application of learning rates for product prices is explained in section IV.F.1. \ The CO2 values represent global monetized values (in 2009\$) of the social cost of CO2 emissions in 2010 under several scenarios.
-The val-
+The derivation and application of learning rates for product prices is explained in section IV.F.1.

-The CO2 values represent global monetized values (in 2009\$) of the social cost of CO2 emissions in 2010 under several scenarios.
+[†] The CO2 values represent global monetized values (in 2009\$) of the social cost of CO2 emissions in 2010 under several scenarios.
 The values of \$4.9, \$22.1, and \$36.3 per metric ton are the averages of SCC distributions calculated using 5-percent, 3-percent, and 2.5-percent discount rates, respectively.
 The value of \$67.1 per ton represents the 95th percentile of the SCC distribution calculated using a 3-percent discount rate.
-The value for NOx (in 2009\$) is the average of the low and high values used in DOE's analysis.
+The value for NO_X (in 2009\$) is the average of the low and high values used in DOE's analysis.

-++ Total Benefits for both the 3-percent and 7-percent cases are derived using the SCC value calculated at a 3-percent discount rate, which is 22.1/100 in 2009\$).
-In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NOx benefits are calculated using the labeled discount rate, and those values are added to the full range of CO2 values.
+^{††} Total Benefits for both the 3-percent and 7-percent cases are derived using the SCC value calculated at a 3-percent discount rate, which is \$22.1/ton in 2010 (in 2009\$).
+In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NO_X benefits are calculated using the labeled discount rate, and those values are added to the full range of CO2 values.

-Estimates of annualized benefits and costs of the standards in this rule for furnace, central air conditioner, and heat pump standby mode and off mode power are shown in Table I.4.
+Estimates of annualized benefits and costs of today's standards for furnace, central air conditioner, and heat pump standby mode and off mode power are shown in Table I.4.
 The results under the primary estimate are as follows.
-Using a 7-percent discount rate and the SCC value of \$22.1/ton in 2010 (in 2009\$), the cost of the standards in this rule is \$16.4 million per year in increased equipment costs, while the annualized benefits are \$46.5 million per year in reduced equipment operating costs, \$12.4 million in $CO_2$ reductions, and \$0.4 million in reduced $NO_X$ emissions.
+Using a 7-percent discount rate and the SCC value of 22.1/ton in 2010 (in 2009\$), the cost of the standards in today's rule is \$16.4 million per year in increased equipment costs, while the annualized benefits are \$46.5 million per year in reduced equipment operating costs, \$12.4 million in CO2 reductions, and \$0.4 million in reduced NO_X emissions.
 In this case, the net benefit amounts to \$42.8 million per year.
-Using a 3-percent discount rate and the SCC value of \$22.10/ton in 2010 (in 2009\$), the cost of the standards in this rule is \$19.1 million per year in increased equipment costs, while the benefits are \$79.3 million per year in reduced operating costs, \$12.4 million in $CO_2$ reductions, and \$0.6 million in reduced NOX emissions.
-In this case, the net benefit amounts to \$73.2 million per year.
+Using a 3-percent discount rate and the SCC value of \$22.10/ton in 2010 (in 2009\$), the cost of the standards in today's rule is \$19.1 million per year in increased equipment costs, while the benefits are \$79.3 million per year in reduced operating costs, \$12.4 million in CO2 reductions, and \$0.6 million in reduced NO_X emissions.
+In this case, the net benefit amounts to \$42.8 million per year.
+Comment [A4]: Change recommended by OIRA.